 Add the pre-wetted mordanted fibre.
 Bring the dye bath to a gentle simmer and then keep at that temperature for 45 to 60 minutes, stirring gently from time to time.
 Leave overnight to cool.

+4) How much wool does Chlorophyllin extract dye?
 Chlorophyllin extract is very strong and you only need 5 grams to dye two 100 gram hanks of Blue-faced Leicester superwash wool to a dark and medium green respectively, depending on water quality and other factors.
 We suggest you experiment as dye colours will vary with the type of fibre, the mordant and the quality of water.

 It is best to start with only 2 grams of chlorophyllin extract per 100g of mordanted wool.
 If you want a darker shade, then you need to mordant the wool again and make a second dye bath with another 2 grams of extract.
 Dyeing twice is recommended instead of using a more concentrated bath.

+5) What is Chlorophyllin extract?
 Our Chlorophyllin extract is shipped as a dark green crystalline powder that is very stable and of good colour fastness.